 One of the best of these is the 50-acre Jelenovac Forest, located right near downtown at the foothills of Mount Medvednica.
 If you're up for it, follow hiking trail number 14 up to the top of the mountain for awesome views and crisp mountain air.

-Finish up your Croatian holiday with a gin cocktail (or two) at the delightfully whimsical A Most Unusual Garden, which truly lives up to its name.
+Finish up your Croatia road trip with a gin cocktail (or two) at the delightfully whimsical A Most Unusual Garden, which truly lives up to its name.

 The black and white checkered outdoor terrace is lit by fairy lights and overlooked by a treehouse, with colourful drawings adorning the walls.